 All labor management is tracked in these systems from the time spent on tasks, to error rates, to the productivity of each team member.
 Advanced analytics underscore high-effort SKUs and where the process lags.
 Leveraging that data to drive improvement may seem daunting.
 You must make this data work hard for you.

 Your team is motivated – individually and collectively – to achieve more.
-They compare themselves to their own performance, as well as others on the floor.
-Introducing gamification is one way to use data to motivate teams.
+They compare themselves to their own performance, as well as to others on the floor.
+Introducing gamification is one labor management strategy that uses data to motivate teams.

-Gamification and other labor management strategies require consistent measurement and reporting to be effective.
+Gamification of labor requires consistent measurement and reporting to be effective.
 Workers want to know how they are performing to stay motivated (and get rewarded!).
-Warehouse software systems that offer real-time labor performance metrics and system KPIs, such as Deposco’s WMS system, help companies and workers collaborate to hit shared goals.
+Warehouse software that offers real-time labor performance metrics and supply chain KPIs, such as Deposco, helps companies and workers collaborate to hit shared goals.
 Progress and performance visibility can’t be seen without the right tools.

 “Many companies are moving away from the idea that one role is equivalent to one person.
 Utilizing on-demand labor, companies develop a bench of highly proficient operators and access their skills as needed.
 Using rating systems and immediate feedback from supervisors and workers alike is essential for continuous improvement.
 Combining these tools allows companies to maintain a workforce optimized, in real time, to consumer demand and labor performance.”